Skip advert

 Best seven seater carsThe best 7-seater cars to buy in 2024

-When it comes to family cars, the usual names such as Volkswagen Golf and Ford Focus come to mind, but the fact is that while these have long been staple choices, the market has evolved with lots of different body styles such as family hatchbacks, mid-size SUVs and MPVs over the years.
+The good news is that today’s family cars meet these needs better than ever, with plenty of choices that deliver impressive value.
+The usual names such as Volkswagen Golf and Ford Focus come to mind, but while these have long been staple choices, the market has evolved to include other bodystyles like SUVs and MPVs over the years.
 Don’t think you have to settle for something merely functional, either – there are many premium modern family cars that offer an air of upmarket appeal for parents that want to maintain their image.

 Advertisement - Article continues below